 - application of a protocol number.

 It should, in the first instance, be done at a site with an MIA(IMP) unless the risk to the quality of the product is unacceptably elevated by any required transportation back to this site.
 The level of assurance of product quality should not be less than if this labelling were performed prior to QP certification.
+It should also be noted that there is no expectation for hospital pharmacy or investigator sites involved in the application of labels as part of the final dispensing process to return packs to a licensed facility for this process.

 NOTE: Such labelling should not effectively incorporate allocation of doses against a randomisation code.
 It is important that allocation takes place before this to ensure adequate QA scrutiny and QP confirmation and to ensure that staff applying such post certification labels are not accidentally unblinded.